‘Young And The Restless’ Spoilers: Adam Newman Recast Auditions Continue – Who Will Be New Adam On ‘Y&R’?

-The Young and The Restless spoilers say auditions are still underway for the recast role of Adam Newman (formerly Michael Muhney and Justin Hartley).
+Young and the Restless spoilers say auditions are still underway for the recast role of Adam Newman (formerly Michael Muhney and Justin Hartley).
 This week, another actor was at CBS Daytime studios reading for a part.
 Jason-Shane Scott shared a photo of himself leaving an audition at CBS on Instagram, but later, he deleted it.
-Both actors that auditioned posted then took down pics of them at CBS studios, so it seems that Y&R is trying to keep the audition roster for the Adam Newman recast a closely guarded secret.
+Both actors who auditioned posted then took down pics of them at CBS studios, so it seems that Y&R is trying to keep the audition roster for the Adam Newman recast a closely guarded secret.

 Jason-Shane Scott Auditioned For CBS

-Jason-Shane Scott is a six-foot tall, green-eyed hunk who recently appeared on Famous In Love as Brody and has been on 15 episodes of the web soap series The Bay as Brad.
+Jason-Shane Scott is a six-foot-tall, green-eyed hunk who recently appeared on Famous in Love as Brody and has been on 15 episodes of the web soap series The Bay as Brad.
 Jason-Shane is a former model who has been working as an actor since 1996.
-The handsome actor did 66 episodes on One Life to Live as Will Rappaport, so he’s got experience in daytime that could help him if chosen as the Adam Newman recast by The Young and The Restless.
+The handsome actor did 66 episodes on One Life to Live as Will Rappaport, so he’s got experience in daytime that could help him if chosen as the Adam Newman recast by The Young and the Restless.

 Another #YR audition?
 This guy is even hotter than the last one.
 If he's new Adam Newman, count me in! pic.twitter.com/ZDS0MDjb4l